andrey551/lisp-compiler-simulator/note2.md

         instruction format: [opcode(5)][I -1(1)][(4)][reg-source-1(4)][reg-source-2/immediate(18)]

-    3.4 MOV(10111) - transfer values from one register to another, or can load a register with a constant instruction format: [opcode(5)][I - 1(1)][reg-dest(4)][(4)][reg-source(4)/immediate(18)]
+    3.4 MOV(10111) - transfer values from one register to another, or can load a register with a constant mov from to
+        instruction format: [opcode(5)][I - 1(1)][reg-dest(4)][(4)][reg-source(4)/immediate(18)]
     3.5 NOT(11000)
         [opcode][I(2)][I(2)][value][value] (length change)
+    3.6 LSL(10011) - shifts the value in the first source register to the left 3.7 LSR(10100) - shifts the value in the first source register to the right.
+    3.8 ASR(10101) - performs an arithmetic right shift
 4. althmetic instruction
     4.1 ADD(01100)
     4.2 SUB(01101)